rajsandilya/Capstone/README.md

  * Based on Generic drug grouping GPPC or GPID, Time seris analysis is also performed

 #### Results:
-* Model prediction accuracy for both train and test samples is 99%
+* Model prediction score for both train and test samples is 99%
 * Metrics:
     * Mean Squared Error: 0.13
     * Max Error: 20.47